Liverpool 0–2 Arsenal (1989): Background

 A memorial to the Liverpool supporters who died at Hillsborough.
 The incident happened a few weeks before the title decider.

 The 1988–89 season marked the 100th anniversary of the Football League.
 A season earlier, the body commemorated its founding by organising an exhibition game between a Football League-select XI, and a World XI (captained by Diego Maradona), followed by a Football Festival in April 1988.
 The celebrations culminated in October 1988, when Arsenal won a centenary tournament involving seven other First Division clubs.
 Despite the efforts of the Football League, the events failed to capture the imagination of supporters and the media; The Times football correspondent Stuart Jones described the final tournament as: "the closing debacle of the embarrassing League centenary celebrations."

 Football in England had reached its nadir in 1985 as clubs were banned from European competition for five years following the Heysel Stadium disaster.
-Hooliganism was at its peak and, along with difficult economic times, had contributed to a drop in attendances which didn’t begin to recover until the 1986-87 season.
+Hooliganism was at its peak and, along with difficult economic times, had contributed to a drop in attendances which did not begin to recover until the 1986-87 season.
 In the same year, the Kenilworth Road riot – violent scuffles between fans of Millwall and Luton Town – resulted in Prime Minister Margaret Thatcher's government setting up a "war cabinet" to combat football hooliganism.
 Incidents like these tarnished the sport's reputation, but commercial interest grew.
 In August 1988, ITV paid £44 million over four seasons to broadcast live First Division matches.
 The arrangement came about as British Satellite Broadcasting withdrew its joint offer with the BBC, unhappy at how the clubs were run.
 By November 1988 the government issued a broadcasting shakeup, which aided the growth of multichannel satellite television.
 ITV's contract therefore acted as a precursor to rising broadcasting deals and growing pressures to keep the top clubs in line.